 With our partner, True Wild, our Living with Lions project studies the behavior and movements of our local mountain lions, explores factors that influence their survival, and teaches children and adults how to co-exist with wildlife.

 Mountain lions in the North Bay live a fragile existence

+Mountain lions are top carnivores playing an important role in our North Bay ecosystems yet they live a fragile existence, moving through a mosaic of public and private lands.
 Audubon Canyon Ranch is studying our region’s mountain lions to identify priority habitats and key wildlife corridors and to promote ecosystem conservation throughout our region.

 Rigorous science – humanely conducted

 Dr. Quinton Martins, a big cat expert and principal investigator for the project, works with local veterinarians and residents to locate and humanely capture and equip lions with GPS collars.
 Biological measurements and samples are taken to determine their age and health, as well as to map the genetic makeup of the region and state’s lion populations.